LTUC/amman-dotnet-401d2/Curriculum/Class03/facilitator/facilitator.md

 ### Code Review

 - Review the ATM lab.
 It may be useful to either finish up a student's code, or recreate the lab from scratch.
+- To prep for the in-class exercise later, have the students create a brand new console application.
+Have them complete the following:
+	- Create a brand new method that brings in an integer, and returns a string array.
+	- Within that method, have the students instantiate an array equal to the size of the int parameter
+	- populate the array with "anything" they want, but make sure it's a string value.
+(Example: Flavors of ice cream, different colors, or even pet names)
+	- Within the main method, output to the console each value in the array.

 ### File Streams